redzrush101/LiveContainer/README.md

 - Language file `Localizable.xcstrings` is in here for multilingual support.
 To help us translate LiveContainer, please visit [our crowdin project](https://crowdin.com/project/livecontainer)

 ### TweakLoader
-- A simple tweak injector, which loads CydiaSubstrate and load tweaks.
+- A simple tweak injector, which loads CydiaSubstrate and loads tweaks.
 - Injected to every app you install in LiveContainer.

 ### ZSign